-An index-based search engine on Python is one that relies on data stored in an inverted index to find answers.
-When a user enters a search query, it will scan the appropriate index to surface the closest matching result rather than searching one-by-one through an entire set of document lists.
+An index-based search engine in Python is a search engine created in Python that relies on data stored in an inverted index to find answers.
+When a user enters a search query, it will scan the appropriate index to surface the closest matching result, rather than searching one-by-one through an entire set of document lists.

 What Is an Inverted Index?

 An inverted index is an index data structure or database index built to facilitate search queries.
 It works by storing data mapping from the content of a document list, such as words or numbers, to its locations in the list of documents.
-With the words or numbers that have been mapped, the search process will be faster and more efficient than searching it one by one through all of the document lists.
+With the words or numbers that have been mapped, the search process will be faster and more efficient than searching line-by-line through all of the document lists.

 What Is a Query?

-A query, or a search query as it’s called in a search engine, is a query based on a specific search term that a user enters into a search engine to satisfy his or her information needs.
+A query, or a search query as it’s called in a search engine, is a query based on a specific search term that a user enters into a search engine to satisfy information needs.

 It’s a request for information that is made using a search engine.
 Every time a user puts a string of characters in a search engine and presses “Enter,” a search engine query is made.
-And the web application will display the search query results
+The web application will display the search query results.

 Requirements to Build an Index-Based Search Engine in Python

-• Code Editor (in this tutorial I will use Visual Studio Code, Optional)
+- Code editor (in this tutorial I will use Visual Studio Code, which is optional)

 pip install pickle-mixin

-How to Create An Inverted Index in Python
+How to Create an Index-Based Search Engine in Python

-In order to make an inverted index, we’ll use Python’s dictionary.
+In order to make an inverted index — which is required for an index-based search engine — we’ll use a Python dictionary.
 The dictionary will save the term as a key and the document’s score as a value.
-This way we can save the data document and score document for each word
+This way we can save the data document and score document for each word.

-To do that, we will use the term frequency — inverse dense frequency (TF-IDF) technique to calculate the score from the document.
+To do that, we will also use the term frequency inverse dense frequency (TF-IDF) technique to calculate the score from the document.

 TF-IDF is a technique that’s used to find the meaning of sentences and cancels out the shortcomings of the bag of words technique.
 The bag of words technique is good for text classification or for helping a machine read words in numbers.